zavierjack1/angular_solid_principles/src/presentation.md

 ### Requirements
 - ~~Display a weather widget than can export its data to json~~
 - ~~Display **different** types of widgets (Velocity and Weather) that can export their data to json~~
-- Display **different** types of widgets (Velocity and Weather) that can export their data to json OR yaml
+- ~~Display **different** types of widgets (Velocity and Weather) that can export their data to json OR yaml~~
+- Display different types of widgets that can:
+  - that can export their data to json OR yaml
+  - potentially be "reloaded"

 ## S.O.L.I.D.
 Principles
 SOLID represents a set of object-oriented design principles designed by Robert C. Martin (also known as Uncle Bob) in the early 2000's aimed at helping developers create code that is: